-The Company mitigates credit risk with respect to cash as it uses a significant Canadian bank.
 The Company undertakes credit evaluations on counterparties as necessary and has monitoring processes intended to mitigate credit risks.

-c) Liquidity risk
+e) Liquidity risk

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company manages liquidity risk through regular forecasting and the management of its capital structure.
-As at December 31, 2023, the Company has limited funds to meet its short-term financial liabilities, and working capital, excluding \$103,154,747 loans and advances from a shareholder, was in a deficit position of \$755,212.
+As at December 31, 2024, the Company has limited funds to meet its short-term financial liabilities, and working capital, excluding \$124,351,117 loans and advances from a shareholder, was in a deficit position of \$621,785.
 Accordingly, additional financing is required for the Company to continue as a going concern.